April – June

 I was always making compilation tapes, for the car or my tape player in the mini bus, on the way to gigs.
 We started to play regularly at The Room at The Top, above The Enterprise pub in Chalk Farm.
 Nights that Dan Treacy was organising.
 Here we are supporting his band, The Television Personalities at The Room at the Top, Rudy is playing his lovely Rickenbacker.
 Mine is a Maya semi-acoustic.

-There was an early heatwave and we sunbathed on the roof of Elm Cottage, on a flat bit just above where the parents would drop and collect their children.
-There was room for about four of us, I’d have my tape player and a load of towels and cushions.
-I’d tape my albums so we could play them.
-I had one cassette with New Order ‘Low Life’ on one side and ‘Our Favourite Shop’ by The Style Council on the other, which got played a lot.
+There was an early heatwave and we sunbathed on the roof of Elm Cottage.
+I’d record my albums on to cassette so we could play them.
+I had one with New Order ‘Low Life’ on one side and ‘Our Favourite Shop’ by The Style Council on the other, which got played a lot.

 Just before the Go!
 Service single was due to be released Mike quit the band.
 It was a blow but my thoughts turned to Kevin Moorey straight away.
 He had told us he was drumming when we chatted to him at The Hero.
 Danny and I went up there on Friday and asked him if he’d like to join the band.
 He said yes!
 We were very happy.
 We had to get rehearsing straight away as we had a gig in Hamburg lined up for 1st June and we were in the process of getting a few dates together to promote the single when it came out the following month.

 13 May – The Dire Straits album Brothers in Arms is released; it becomes the first compact disc to sell over 1,000,000 copies

 18 May – Manchester United win the FA Cup for the sixth time in their history with a 1–0 win over Everton in the final at Wembley Stadium.

 25 May The Go Betweens / The Jazz Butcher / The June Brides – The Clarendon